Educational video game: Definition

-The games have been enthusiastically received in some educational circles and are mentioned in academic literature.
+The game has been enthusiastically received in some educational circles and are mentioned in academic literature.

 A new category was recently started by Bot Colony (2013).
-It can be used to practice English dialogue by conversing with intelligent robots as part of an adventure game.
+It lets players practice English dialogue by conversing with intelligent robots as part of an adventure game.

 Design

 Many titles were developed and released from the mid-1990s onwards, aimed primarily at the home education of young children.
 Later iterations of these titles often began to link educational content to school curricula such as England's National Curriculum.
 The design of educational games for home use has been influenced by gaming concepts – they are designed to be fun and educational.

-Examples of children's learning software which have a structured pedagogical approach, usually orientated towards literacy and numeracy skills.
+Examples of children's learning software with a structured pedagogical approach, usually oriented towards literacy and numeracy skills.